2026 Home Run Derby

-It’s no surprise that I love home runs.
-So, you better believe that the All-Star week event I’m most looking forward this season to is the 2025 Home Run Derby.
-It’d be weird if I wasn’t, right?
+In case it wasn’t already obvious, we love home runs here.
+So, you better believe that the All-Star week event I’m most looking forward to this season is the 2026 Home Run Derby.
+It’d be weird if that wasn’t the case, right?

 To properly channel that excitement, I’m collecting information about the event as it becomes available right here.